Hamilton Grant

 Sir Alfred Hamilton Grant, 12th Baronet KCSI KCIE (12 June 1872 – 23 January 1937), known as Hamilton Grant, and from 1918 as Sir Hamilton Grant, was a British diplomat who served primarily in India.
 He was also briefly a Liberal Party politician.

 Background

 Grant was born in Edinburgh, Scotland on 12 June 1872, the son of Sir Alexander Grant, 10th Baronet.
 He was educated at Fettes College, Edinburgh and Balliol College, Oxford.
 While at Oxford he won a Rugby football blue.
 In 1896 he married Mabel Bessie Lovett.
-They had one daughter Audrey and one son Alexander.
-In 1910 Mabel died.
-In 1914 he married Margaret Lucia Cochran of Ashkirk, Selkirkshire.
-They had one son and two daughters.
+The marriage produced two children.
+In 1910, Mabel died.
+In 1914, he married Margaret Lucia Cochran of Ashkirk, Selkirkshire.
+That marriage also produced two children.
 Following the death of his brother he succeeded to the title of 12th Baronet Grant of Dalvey on 11 February 1936.

 Diplomatic service

 In 1895 Grant entered the Indian Civil Service.
 He was Deputy Commissioner of various Frontier districts and Secretary to Frontier Administration.
 In 1904 he accompanied the Dane Mission to Kabul.
 In 1908 he was awarded a Companion of the Indian Empire.
 In 1914 he was appointed Foreign Secretary to the Government of India, serving for 5 years.
 In 1915 he was awarded a Companion of the Star of India.
 In 1918 he was awarded a Knight Commander of the Indian Empire.
 In 1919, after the Third Anglo-Afghan War, he was the Chief Delegate at the Rawalpindi Conference which ended the British protectorate of Afghanistan.
 He served as the Chief Commissioner of the North-West Frontier Province of British India from 1919 until 1921.
 In 1922 he was awarded a Knight Commander of the Star of India.